ava-labs/hypersdk/docs/tutorials/morpheusvm/1_morpheusvm.md

 - Storage

 We can now finish this MorpheusVM tutorial by implementing the vm interface.
 In `tutorial/`, create a subdirectory called `vm`.
 In that folder, let's create the file `vm.go`.
-Here, we first define the “registry” of MorpheusVM:
+Here, we first define the "registry" of MorpheusVM:

 ```golang
 package vm